Tē Taea, Ka Kore Anō | Understanding FASD

 Thinking differently

 A shift in thinking is needed when working alongside those diagnosed with FASD.
-Typical behaviour management strategies don’t work.
-Remember children diagnosed with FASD won’t learn from consequences.
-Sending them to their room or taking away a privilege may give the caregiver immediate satisfaction or relief but it will not have an impact on the child’s behaviour.
+Because of their brain-based differences, many typical behaviour management strategies won’t have a positive effect.
+Tamariki and rangatahi with FASD find it very difficult to learn from consequences, so sending them to their room or taking away a privilege will not have an impact on the child’s behaviour – in fact it is likely to compound the problem by adding to trauma and reinforcing negative self-image for them.

 For caregivers